paketo-buildpacks/rfcs/text/nodejs/0014-yarn-berry.md

 The buildpack should run `yarn install` in the following cases:

-- If an application uses `node_modules`, which may be determined by the presence of a `node_modules` directory or through `.yarnrc.yml` configuration.
+- If an application uses `node_modules`, which may be determined by the presence of a `node_modules` directory , the absence of `.yarnrc.yml` or through explicit `.yarnrc.yml` configuration (via the `nodeLinker` field).

 - If the `yarn.lock` has changed when using `node_modules`.

-- If there is no local cache (`.yarn/cache` by default, but can be configured) in the working directory, whether `.pnp.cjs` exists or not.
+- If there is a `.yarnrc.yml` but no local cache (`.yarn/cache` by default, but may be configured) in the working directory, whether `.pnp.cjs` exists or not.

-- If there is no `.pnp.cjs` in the working directory, even if a local cache exists.
+- If there is a `.yarnrc.yml` but no `.pnp.cjs` in the working directory, even if a local cache exists.

 The buildpack should NOT run `yarn install` when:

-- Both a `.pnp.cjs` file and a local cache are present in the working directory.
-The buildpack should assume that these two artifacts indicate a desire to leverage Plug'n'Play and should not need to run `yarn install` whether or not the `yarn.lock` has changed between builds.
+-  `.yarnrc.yml`, `.pnp.cjs` file and a local cache are present in the working directory.
+The buildpack should assume that these artifacts indicate a desire to leverage Plug'n'Play and should not need to run `yarn install` whether or not the `yarn.lock` has changed between builds.

 The buildpack will store the Yarn cache in a layer and configure Yarn to reference this layer, ideally via the `YARN_CACHE_FOLDER` environment variable.

 For Berry projects using `node_modules`, the behaviour will largely mimic the existing Yarn Install buildpack, with accommodations for the CLI changes.

 The buildpack will generate a filesystem-based SBoM as `yarn-install` does currently.

 ### Layer Reuse

 The Yarn Install buildpack currently uses a checksum of the output from `yarn config list` and the contents of `yarn.lock` to decide whether to reuse package layers.